matijakolaric-com/django-music-publisher/docs/manual_useradmin.rst

    Add User view

-Add a username and a password twice and press on ``save and continue editing``.
+Add a username and a password twice and press on ``Save and continue editing``.
 Then, in the next view, add additional data.

 .. figure:: /images/dmp_change_user.png